 Cash and cash equivalents include highly liquid investments with an original maturity of three months or less.
 The Organization maintains its cash in bank deposit accounts, which at times may exceed federally insured limits.
-At June 30, 2022 and 2021, the Organization's cash accounts did not exceed federally insured limits.
-The Organization has not experienced any losses in such accounts and believes it is not exposed to any significant credit risk on cash.
+At June 30, 2023 and 2022, the Organization's cash accounts did not exceed federally insured limits.
+The Organization has not experienced any losses in such accounts and management believes it is not exposed to any significant credit risk on cash.